agiletechvn/go-ethereum-code-analysis/core-blockchain-analysis.md

 func (bc *BlockChain) loadLastState() error {
 	// Restore the last known head block head := GetHeadBlockHash(bc.chainDb)
 	if head == (common.Hash{}) { // If the acquisition is empty, then the database is considered corrupted.
-Then set the blockchain to be the creation block.
+Then set the blockchain to be the genesis block.
 		// Corrupt or empty database, init from scratch log.Warn("Empty database, resetting chain")
 		return bc.Reset()